scornejob/gpuvmem/README.md

 -n  --noise           Noise parameter (Optional)
--N  --noise-cut       Noise-cut Parameter (Optional) -l  --lambda          Lambda Regularization Parameter (Optional) -r  --randoms         Percentage of data when random sampling (Default = 0, optional) -p  --path            MEM folder path to save FITS images.
+-N  --noise-cut       Noise-cut Parameter (Optional) -l  --lambda          Lambda Regularization Parameter (Optional) -r  --randoms         Percentage of data used when random sampling (Default = 1.0, optional) -p  --path            MEM folder path to save FITS images.
 With last / included.
 (Example ./../mem/) -M  --multigpu        Number of GPUs to use multiGPU image synthesis (Default OFF => 0) -s  --select          If multigpu option is OFF, then select the GPU ID of the GPU you will work on.
 (Default = 0)